-Liz Honegger is in her second season as Director of Basketall Operations with the Indiana women's basketball program.
+Liz Honegger is in her third season as Director of Basketall Operations with the Indiana women's basketball program.
 Honegger, who played for Curt Miller at Bowling Green State University, is a native of the Hoosier state and a former Indiana high school all-star.

 Honegger arrived in Bloomington after spending two seasons as an assistant coach at West Virginia University of Technology.
 Prior to that, she worked at the high school level as a girl's varsity basketball coach and just wrapped up her seventh year volunteering with the high school senior Indiana All-Star team with their preparation for the annual series against the Kentucky All Stars.